Why is There Mold on My Plant Soil?

 In your plant soil, you can see mold because you overwater your plant; there is an accumulation of water, a lack of air, soil contamination, or decomposing leaves.

-4. Soil may be contaminated: Many times,s you may have been wondering that you are giving your plant adequate water in moderation and taking care of sunlight and ai, but still, there is some mold growth.
-This is because the soil in the pot may be already contaminated or stored for a longer time.
-This means that you should check that the soil quality is good and that fresh soil must be added.
+4. Soil may be contaminated: Many times, you may have been wondering if you are giving your plant adequate water in moderation and taking care of sunlight and air, but still, there is some mold growth.
+This is because the soil in the pot may be already contaminated or stored longer.
+This means you should check that the soil quality is good and that fresh soil must be added.

-5. Decomposing leaves: It is essential to clean your pots regularly because dead leaves are resting on the surface, and the micro-organisms usually feed on these dead leaves, which cause the growth of molds.
-Therefore, you should regularly remove the decomposing leaves before they cause a big problem in the future.
+5. Decomposing leaves: It is essential to clean your pots regularly because dead leaves rest on the surface.
+Microorganisms feed on these dead leaves, which causes mold to grow.
+Therefore, you should periodically remove the decomposing leaves before they cause a big problem in the future.

 Does mold growth cause any harm to the plants?

 Usually, mold growth is something that you should avoid at all costs.
 But, to answer the question, mold growth is nothing to look forward to.
 It is smelly and causes inconvenience even to the people living in the house.
 The mold growth on plants can also vary.
-There is a white fungal growth that is usually not harmful to the plants, but it may still hamper the growth and nourishment of the plant as well.
+White fungal growth is usually not harmful to the plants, but it may also hamper the growth and nourishment of the plant.
 Other molds may cause plant diseases as well.

 Can I remove the mold growth in my plant?